Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 What is Limber?

 Limber is an add-on for After Effects that makes animating 2D characters quicker and easier.
-Our limbs are Inverse Kinematic shape layers that can be generated in just a couple of clicks.
+Our limbs are shape layers that can be generated in just a couple of clicks.
 You can dedicate time to customizing and rigging them, or be animating in a few seconds, depending on your needs.

 - Limbs are infinitely scalable